Grab your cheat sheet. |

 Testosterone helps perform many bodily functions, from muscle-building to sexual performance and helps regulate our energy and mood.
 It is produced in the testes in men and women; it originates in the ovaries.

-Testosterone increases during puberty and declines gradually once we reach our 30s.
+Testosterone levels increase during puberty and gradually decline once we reach our 30s.
 During our twenties, we tend to get used to having testosterone in our bodies, which manages to balance us out, so when it starts to decrease when we hit our thirties, several symptoms rear their heads.

 But it works both ways.
 Some people have too much testosterone in their system for various reasons, which can cause issues.